Tech Me EngineerTech Me Engineer

 What is Rebound Hammer?

 A rebound hammer is a tool used to check the hardness of the surface of concrete and other building materials.
 When an impactor mass strikes the surface of the material being tested, the rebound is measured.
-After that, the rebound is transformed into a hardness value that can be used to gauge the material’s strength.

 This is a non-destructive testing device, which means it won’t harm the substance being examined.
 It is frequently used in the building sector to assess the durability of concrete constructions like roads, bridges, and buildings.
 It is also applied to the upkeep of these buildings to look for deterioration or damage that might have developed over time.